-Class PRS concrete is used for concrete pavement rapid repairs.
+(Choice 1) Class PRS concrete is used for concrete pavement rapid repairs.
 Class PRS may be substituted for Class P concrete when approved by the Engineer.
+Additional requirements are:

+(Choice 2) Class PRS concrete is used for concrete pavement rapid repairs.
+Class PRS shall be substituted for Class P concrete.
 Additional requirements are:

 ASTM C1600 rapid hardening hydraulic cement shall be used.